ParthS007/MWS-Stage-3/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-# Project Overview: Stage 2
+# Project Overview: Stage 3

 ## Client Side

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For the **Restaurant Reviews** projects, I will incrementally convert a static webpage to a mobile-ready web application.
+In **Stage Three**, I have taken the connected application built in Stage One and Stage Two and added additional functionality.
+I have added a form to allow users to create their own reviews.
+If the app is offline, form will defer updating to the remote database until a connection is established.
+Finally, I have worked to optimizing the site to meet even stricter performance benchmarks than the previous project, and test again using Lighthouse.

 ### Specification